Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 \subsection{Results on Continuous State Domains}

-We tested our approaches in a continuous state space problem called the \emph{water world} \shortcite{karpathy2015waterworld}.
+We tested our approaches in a continuous state space problem called the \emph{water world} \shortcite{sidor2016reinforcement,karpathy2015waterworld}.
 This environment consists of a two dimensional box with balls of different colors in it (see Figure~\ref{fig:water_dom} for an example).
 Each ball moves in one direction at a constant speed and bounces when it collides with the box's edges.
 The agent, represented by a white ball, can increase its velocity in any of the four cardinal directions.
 As the ball positions and velocities are real numbers, this domain cannot be tackled using tabular RL.

 We defined a set of 10 tasks for the water world over the events of touching a ball of a certain color.
 For instance, one simple task consists of touching a \emph{cyan ball} after a \emph{blue ball}.
-Other more complicated tasks include touching a sequence of balls, such as \emph{red}, \emph{green}, and \emph{blue}, in a strict order, such that the agent fails if it touches a ball of a different color than the next in the sequence.
+Other more complicated tasks include touching a sequence of balls, such as \emph{red}, \emph{green}, and \emph{blue}, in a strict order, such that the agent fails if it touches a ball of a different color than the next one in the sequence.
 The complete list of tasks can be found in Table~\ref{tab:wwt}.

-In these experiments, we replaced q-learning with Double DQN.
-Concretely, we evaluated double DQN over the cross-product (DDQN), DDQN with reward shaping (DDQN+RS), DDQN with counterfactual experiences (CRM), DDQN with CRM and reward shaping (CRM+RS), and our hierarchical RL method (HRM).
+In these experiments, we replaced Q-learning with Double DQN.
+Concretely, we evaluated double DQN over the cross-product (DDQN), DDQN with counterfactual experiences (CRM), our hierarchical RL method (HRM), and their variants using reward shaping (DDQN+RS, CRM+RS, and HRM+RS).
 For all approaches other than HRM, we used a feed-forward network with 3 hidden layers and 1024 relu units per layer.
-We trained the networks using the Adam optimizer \shortcite{kingma2014adam} with a learning rate of $1e-5$.
-On every step, we updated the q-functions using $32n$ sampled experiences from a replay buffer of size $50000n$, where $n=1$ for DDQN and $n=|U|$ for CRM.
+We trained the networks using a learning rate of $10^{-5}$.
+On every step, we updated the Q-functions using $32n$ sampled experiences from a replay buffer of size $50000n$, where $n=1$ for DDQN and $n=|U|$ for CRM.
 The target networks were updated every $100$ training steps and the discount factor $\gamma$ was $0.9$.
 For HRM, we use the same feed-forward network and hyperparameters to train the option's policies (although $n=|\mathcal{A}|$ in this case).
-The high-level policy was learned using DDQN but, since the high-level decision problem is simpler, we used a smaller network (2 layers with 256 relu units) and a larger learning rate ($1e-3$).
+The high-level policy was learned using DDQN but, since the high-level decision problem is simpler, we used a smaller network (2 layers with 256 relu units) and a larger learning rate ($10^{-3}$).
 Our DDQN implementation was based on the code from OpenAI Baselines \shortcite{baselines}.